bitfinexcom/bfx-api-excel-demo/README.md

 # Ready for use

 The BFX() function is now ready for use.
-In the CheatSheet.xlsx file included in this repository you will find a list of all possible fields that can be retrieved by the add-in.
+In the CheatSheet.xlsx file included in this repository, you will find a list of all possible fields that can be retrieved by the add-in.